2020 is the pivotal period where digitalization is directing the world.

 6. Course-making & editing page

-Educational apps should provide accurate and accessible course-building devices like HTML toolbox.
+E-learning solutions should provide accurate and accessible course-building devices like HTML toolbox.
 These tools will enable them to create a structure for the course, add materials, exercises, and links to additional resources (PDFs, videos, audio files), etc. This ensures a rich learning experience for students.

 7. Notifications and reminders